 BOTH my adult children are transgender.

-Before you shake you head and mutter about this being a trend or another way to be “alternative,” you need to know that I am starting in the middle of the story – well over 20 years in.
+Before you shake you head and mutter about this being a trend or another way to be “alternative,” you need to know that you are starting in the middle of the story.
+I am well over 20 years in.
 This didn’t come about because my kids live in Portland and you’d consider them “hipsters”.
 We’ve been dealing with this long before gender identity became a such a buzz-phrase that television specials and magazine covers talked about it.
 From the time they were toddlers, I’ve known who they were inside would never match societal expectations based on how they presented on the outside.
 And it shaped every moment of my parenting.

 You are not the only one to have to catch up this part of my life.
 Even people intimately connected to my son and daughter and I are just now finding out – maybe by reading this.
 Don’t take it personally.
 The unraveling of The Secret and the freedom and fears built into the process of release is challenging for all of us.